 To be a part of the Federal Bureau of Investigation (FBI) is a tough challenge.
 This is one of the high-profile jobs you can get in the criminal justice field.
 FBI agents primarily do dangerous investigations.
 And to be recruited, you will need to undergo an arduous process.
 To be an FBI agent pays well that’s why getting in takes a lot.
 Their annual salary is $65,852 a year.

 The typical process to become an FBI agent is to have substantial law enforcement and criminal justice experience, pass strict background checks and physical exams.
-You also must be at least 23 years old and a bachelor’s degree in criminal justice with at least a 3.0 GPA.
+You also must be at least 23 years old and have a bachelor’s degree in criminal justice with at least a 3.0 GPA.

 10. Federal Marshal